Inference on the structure of gene regulatory networks

 \subsection{Directed acyclic graph, {Markov} property, and faithful property}

 A \textbf{directed acyclic graph} (DAG) is a directed graph that has no directed cycles.
 For example, if we have edges $V_1\to V_2$ and $V_2\to V_3$, then we cannot have edge $V_3\to V_1$, but edge $V_1\to V_3$ is allowed.
-Specifically, an edge from a vertex $V_i$ to itself ($V_i\to V_i$) is regarded as a cycle.

 In a \textbf{causal DAG} (also called Bayesian network) $\mathcal{G}$ with $n$ vertices, each vertex $V_i$ has an associated random variable $X_i$, which represents the stochastic expression level of gene $V_i$ in a single cell.
 The joint distribution of these variables is denoted as $\mathbb{P}$.